edespino/cloudberry-site/docs/sql-stmts/drop-foreign-table.md

 **`IF EXISTS`**

 Do not throw an error if the foreign table does not exist.
-Cloudberry Database issues a notice in this case.
+Apache Cloudberry issues a notice in this case.

 **`name`**